 What is obsessive-compulsive disorder?

-Obsessive-compulsive disorder (OCD) is an illness.
-It causes people to have unwanted thoughts (obsessions).
-It also causes them to repeat certain behaviors (compulsions) over and over again.
+Obsessive-compulsive disorder (OCD) is mental health disorder, such as anxiety disorder or depression.
+It causes unwanted thoughts (obsessions) and repetitive behaviors (compulsions).
 We all have habits and routines in our daily lives, such as brushing our teeth before bed.
-However, for people with OCD, patterns of behavior get in the way of their daily lives.
+However, for people with OCD, excessive repetitive behavior gets in the way of their daily lives.

-Most people with OCD know that their obsessions and compulsions make no sense, but they can’t ignore or stop them.
+Most people with OCD know that their obsessions and compulsions make no sense.
+Yet, they can’t ignore or stop them.

 What are obsessions?

 Obsessions are ideas, images, and impulses that run through the person’s mind over and over again.
-A person with OCD doesn’t want to have these thoughts and finds them disturbing.
-Even so, he or she can’t control them.
-Sometimes these thoughts come just once in a while and are only mildly annoying.
+A person with OCD doesn’t want to have these thoughts and finds them bothersome.
+Despite this, they can’t control them.
+Sometimes these thoughts occur occasionally and are mildly annoying.
 Other times, a person who has OCD will have obsessive thoughts all the time.

 What are compulsions?

 For many years, OCD was thought to be rare.
-Some recent studies show that as many as 3 million Americans ages 18 to 54 may have OCD at any one time.
-This is about 2.3% of the people in this age group.
+Some recent studies show that it is more common than once thought.
 OCD affects men and women equally.